Updated on: 11/14/2019

 Thankfully both drivers handled the situation responsibly by remaining at the scene.

 Statistics on Child Injuries in Motor Vehicle Accidents

 Children are one of the most vulnerable groups in regards to motor vehicle accidents.
 The Centers for Disease Control reports that a one-fifth of the children who died in traffic accidents in 2010 were pedestrians.
 Over 16,000 pedestrians age 15 and below were injured in auto accidents in 2010.
 In order to reduce this number the CDC urges pedestrians to walk on sidewalks where available and where they are unavailable pedestrians should walk facing traffic.

 The parents of these children should reach out to legal counsel to make sure that they maintain all of their available options.
 A police report will have to be issued to properly plot out a claim and determine fault and degrees of negligence.

 Legal claims involving children can be very complicated.
-If you or your child has been injured by a negligent driver the Davis Law Group is here to help.
+If you or your child has been injured by a negligent driver the personal injury lawyers at Davis Law Group are here to help.